FedorLap2006/DepthOS/README.md

 ## Dependencies
 DepthOS requires GNU Make, GCC and NASM to build.
 And QEMU to run.

 ## Build
 Kernel and userland requires a custom toolchain compiled for the platform.
 To use it, set `CC` and `LD` environment variables when running `make`.

+You can use one produced by "Working with ports" section (in particular, by `cross-toolchain` package).

 ### Kernel
 To just build the kernel, run `make build`.

 ### Applications
-All applications can be build using `make apps`.
+All applications can be build using `make -C apps`.

 However, each application has it's build system, and might require additional configuration.
 See application's README for more details